cloudyskystack/birdhouse/creators_notes.md

 one of my first ideas for a bird was a tiny, cheerful little fella themed around four-leaf clovers.
 I really liked the idea, but never came around solidifying it, perhaps because I hadn’t started properly developing _birdhouse_ yet. eventually, [canary] absorbed a tiny bit of the personality.
 I do have thoughts about another bird that could probably bring this concept back!

 ### what's up with [canary]?
-“[canary]” is not its real name. “[canary]” is not a name.
-(okay, fine. “[canary]” is a placeholder.)
+“[canary]” is not its real name. “[canary]” is not a name. “[canary]” is a placeholder.
 currently, it is the most complex out of the few birds I've made, because it's the only bird whose lore I actually got to thinking about, and because it's kinda integral to the broader workings of _birdhouse_.
-[canary]'s role in _birdhouse_ is something I want to explore further in more solid works, so I won't explain it here.
+[canary]'s role in _birdhouse_ is something I want to explore further in more solid (immersive??) works, so I won't explain it here.
 I've got plans ;)
 #### inspirations?
 apart from the glaringly obvious reference to “[Birdhouse in Your Soul](https://m.youtube.com/watch?v=vn_or9gEB6g)”,,,
-keen observers (and elite ball knowledge havers) may notice that [canary] bears some similarities to Airy from [_ONE_](https://m.youtube.com/playlist?list=PLibm-rpGR0iD8pJdfYJCFtw4OZUxuUCuM) and possibly Caine from [_The Amazing Digital Circus_](https://m.youtube.com/playlist?list=PLHovnlOusNLgvAbnxluXCVB3KLj8e4QB-). when I started to write _birdhouse_ for real, I wasn’t thinking about either in particular, but the knowledge of them may have subconsciously made its way into [canary]’s writing. all art is inspired, nothing is pure original etc etc
+keen observers may notice that [canary] bears some similarity to Airy from [_ONE_](https://m.youtube.com/playlist?list=PLibm-rpGR0iD8pJdfYJCFtw4OZUxuUCuM) and possibly??
+Caine from [_The Amazing Digital Circus_](https://m.youtube.com/playlist?list=PLHovnlOusNLgvAbnxluXCVB3KLj8e4QB-). when I started to write _birdhouse_ for real, I wasn’t thinking about either in particular, but the knowledge of them may have subconsciously made its way into [canary]’s writing. all art is inspired, nothing is pure originality etc etc
-anyway I can’t really say anything about caine cuz I didn’t watch tadc 8 and 9 myself so uh
+anyway I can’t really say anything about caine cuz I didn’t watch tadc 8 and 9 myself so uh lmk if you have any thoughts about it

 ### the world outside the birdhouse
-to be honest, I haven't given this much thought. we can assume it's a world of birds, like in [_Ravenhaul_](https://bippinbits.itch.io/ravenhaul) or [_Bed and BEAKfast_](https://store.steampowered.com/app/2844620/Bed_and_BEAKfast/) (im in love with the art...), or a world where birds have their own societies alongside humans, but I also like the idea of a (human) birdkeeper character.
-I just don't want to draw any humanoids for the time being. that can remain a concept.
+to be honest, I haven't given this much thought. we can assume it's a world of birds, like in [_Ravenhaul_](https://bippinbits.itch.io/ravenhaul) or [_Bed and BEAKfast_](https://store.steampowered.com/app/2844620/Bed_and_BEAKfast/) (im in love with the art...). or a world where birds have their own societies alongside humans. but I also like the idea of a (human) birdkeeper character, I just don't want to draw any humanoids for the time being. that can remain a concept.

 ### where can i contact you???
 I'm honoured that you want to talk to me! /lh